 Search Results for solar

 Across the state, businesses are generating solar energy to manage their operations costs and be more sustainable.
 Energy Trust makes it easy with technical assistance, valuable incentives and referrals to qualified local contractors.
-Energy Trust incentives and tax credits could offset up to 50 percent of system costs.
+Energy Trust incentives, tax credits and accelerated depreciation could offset up to 50% of system costs.

 Over 11,000 homeowners across Oregon are making their own solar power.
 Join them in taking control of your energy costs—and improving your home’s value—with clean, renewable energy from the sun.